pv/numpy/doc/neps/ufunc-overrides.rst

 [3]_.

-Here we propose adding a mechanism to override ufuncs based on the ufunc checking each of it's arguments for a ``__numpy_ufunc__`` attribute.
+Here we propose adding a mechanism to override ufuncs based on the ufunc checking each of it's arguments for a ``__numpy_ufunc__`` method.
-On discovery of ``__numpy_ufunc__`` the ufunc will hand off the operation to a function contained the attribute.
+On discovery of ``__numpy_ufunc__`` the ufunc will hand off the operation to the method.

 This covers some of the same ground as Travis Oliphant's proposal to retro-fit NumPy with multi-methods [4]_, which would solve the same problems.
-But the mechanism proposed here is much less intrusive.
+But the mechanism proposed here is less intrusive.

 ..
 [1] http://docs.scipy.org/doc/numpy/user/basics.subclassing.html
 ..
 [2] https://github.com/scipy/scipy/issues/2123